mojtaba-peyrovi/mit_computer_science/6.005_software_construction/README.md

 #### Methods should return results not print them:
 In general, only the highest-level parts of a program should interact with the human user or the console.
 Lower-level parts should take their input as parameters and return their output as results.
 The sole exception here is debugging output, which can of course be printed to the console.

+## Reading 5: Version Controlling

+some git commands or terms I didn't know:
+1- Git show: shows the details of the latest commit. (the message and the modifications) 2- Git commit: without -m we can commit, then the editor pops up and asks for inputting the message.
+3- Staged vs unstaged changes: unstaged means not added. staged means already added but could be committed or not committed.
+4- Git diff: shows the difference between the unstaged changes with the latest commit.
+5- Git diff --staged: shows the difference between the staged changes(but not committed) with the latest commit.
+[here](https://git-scm.com/book/en/v2) is the full resource about Git.